Salt Island, British Virgin Islands, is one of our favorite islands to explore, anchor, snorkel, sightsee, or play in the water.

 The wood would continue to smoke, turning it into charcoal.

-Charcoal is still cooking fuel in the Caribbean.
-In earlier years, the island residents would sell their charcoal to St Thomas in the US Virgin Islands.
+Charcoal is still used as cooking fuel in the Caribbean.
+In earlier years, island residents sold charcoal to St Thomas in the US Virgin Islands.

-At the western end of the beach is where many of the casualties of the RMS Rhone wreck lay.
+Many of the casualties of the RMS Rhone wreck lay at the western end of the beach.
 Follow my link here, which opens in a new tab for my history and pictures on the RMS Rhone.

 Salt Island British Virgin Islands.